 December 2015-January 2016

-Areas around the main train station and the Immigration Office are shabby.
-However, walk to the waterfront and it’s quite pretty with a relaxed feel.
+Areas around the main train station and the Immigration Office are shabby, although walk to the waterfront and it’s quite pretty with a relaxed feel.

-The New Year’s Eve festivities with our guests Bob and Lorraine (aka The Kids) in Pozzuoli lasting until almost 4am next day, resulted in sleeping in until 12:30 pm.
-Also sporting the obligatory headache on New Year’s Day, decided it was best not to venture to Naples for a day or two.
+The New Year’s Eve festivities with our UK-guests Bob and Lorraine (aka The Kids) in Pozzuoli lasting until almost 4am next day, results in sleeping in until 12:30 pm.
+Also sporting the obligatory headache on New Year’s Day, decide it’s best not to venture to Naples for a day or two.

 So many sights and so little time…

 The seafront promenade from Santa Lucia to Mergellina is a popular Sunday stroll for locals.